Authority: Student Affairs

 - Defendant: A student (including student guests) accused of committing acts prohibited under the Code of Student Conduct and Academic Integrity.

-- Attorney: A person legally authorized to practice law in Louisiana per applicable state or federal law or regulation who advises a student defendant or complainant during a hearing involving sexual harassment and sexual violence.
+- Attorney: A person legally authorized to practice law in Louisiana per applicable state or federal law or regulation who may fully participate in any disciplinary proceeding to address an alleged violation of the institution’s non-academic rules or policies when a violation of the Code of Student Conduct carries a penalty of 10 or more days, deferred suspension, or expulsion.
+Attorneys may also advise a student defendant or complainant during any hearing involving sexual harassment or sexual violence.

 Section 3: Student Conduct

 Overview: Procedures and sanctions contained herein may be applied to any student (or student guest(s) visiting campus or University-owned/controlled location) who commits or attempts to commit, singularly or in concert with others, whether on or off University-owned or controlled premises, any of the following acts:

 - Disregard: Disregarding physical well-being, rights or property of others.